Understanding The Profit and Loss Chart in Options Trading

 Sharing Trades

-You can share the Profit and loss chart with others to discuss strategies or refer to it later.
-Whenever you make a change to the Profit and loss chart, the url is updated automatically with the cost of entry, option legs, shares positions, and chart view settings.
+You can share your P&L Chart with others to discuss strategies or refer to it later.
+Whenever you make a change to the P&L Chart, the url is updated automatically with the cost of entry, option legs, shares positions, and chart view settings.
 You can share this link with others or bookmark it for future reference.

 FAQs